Mother Struggles With Her Three Picky-Eating Children During Mealtime, Ask Reddit For Advice

 OP's husband should handle grilling and future meal cooking.

 Additionally, studies suggest that mealtime dynamics can significantly influence a child's relationship with food.
 When parents exert pressure to eat, it can backfire, leading to increased resistance.
-A clinical psychologist specializing in child behavior recommends adopting a more relaxed approach, allowing children to explore food at their own pace without pressure.
+Adopting a more relaxed approach, allowing children to explore food at their own pace without pressure, can help reduce anxiety and foster a healthier relationship with food over time.

 From a behavioral perspective, parents can benefit from employing positive reinforcement strategies.
 A study published in the Journal of Abnormal Psychology indicates that rewarding children for trying new foods can gradually reduce picky eating behaviors.
 This method not only encourages children to explore new tastes but also builds their confidence in trying unfamiliar foods.